thiessen2003/thiessen2003/README.md

 🌱 I am a freshman studying Computer Science student at UPenn, trying to learning Java (with a little help from Codecademy and Alura...)

-:card_file_box: My main focus right now is to specialize myself in Java (or other language).
+:card_file_box: My main focus right now is to specialize myself in Java to work with software development.

 ⚡ A nice quote: "Injecting some confusion stabilizes the system"